aleksandar-veljkovic-actdigital/max-dimension-percentage/README.md

-# max-height-percentage
+# Max dimension percentage

-In some circumstances CSS max-height given by percents is not working.
+In some circumstances CSS max-height and max-width given by percents are not working.
 This jQuery plugin can fix that problem.

 ## Usage

-**$('TARGET_SELECTOR').maxHeightPercentage(PERCENTAGE, $SOURCE)**
+**$('TARGET_SELECTOR').maxDimensionPercentage({pct:PERCENTAGE, $source:$SOURCE})**
 * TARGET_SELECTOR: selector for element on which max-height is applyed
-* PERCENTAGE: max-height in percents to apply
+* pct: max-height and max-width in percents to apply
-* $SOURCE: jQuery object to get as relatve parent for percentage calculations
+* $source: jQuery object to get as relatve parent for percentage calculations

 ## Example
 ``` html